 Nearly everyone in this world goes through times when they feel low but when these feelings become long lasting and start to interfere with everyday life, it becomes important for people to seek help.
 A person suffering from depression can feel sad, anxious, hopeless, guilty and even ashamed.
-Depression can hit anyone at any age, whether your from a poor background to whether your from a rich background.
+Depression can hit anyone at any age, whether you’re from a poor background to whether you’re from a rich background.

 The good news is that there are multiple humanistic ways in which one can treat depression.

-Self Help Groups - This is a place where people going through similar experiences can come together and support each other.
+This is a place where people going through similar experiences can come together and support each other.
 It can make the person feel apart of a group rather than feeling alone and is a valuable source of information.

-Art - Art has always been seen as an expression.
+Art has always been seen as an expression.
 Painting, drawing or even writing how you feel can release emotions and by looking at what you have completed, it can bring fresh eyes to your thoughts and feelings.

 There are many ways in which you can help yourself if you have depression.
 What works for someone else might not work for you.
 It’s all about exploring what you find most useful.
-The answers won’t come straight away but with perseverance and time they will come turning you a master in to managing your depression.
+The answers won’t come straight away but with perseverance and time, they will come turning you a master into managing your depression.